benblack769/benblack769.github.io/posts/blog/guard-thief.md

 ### Appendix B: More results

 So you can get a better idea of how training progression works visually, here are a full sample video from different steps in the population accumulation process.
+You can observe that as learning continues, more different sorts of strategies are added to the set, and occasionally some strategies lose importance as the opponent adapts to them, and no longer appear in our sample of 50.
+However, remember that no strategy is completely forgotten in Fictitious self-play; all historical strategies are weighted equally when computing best responses.

 #### Video Step 4
 <video width="600" height="400" controls>